 So what’s a burned out, bummed out, semi-bored science writer to do?
 The solutions are as varied as the shades of funk.
 But most success stories seem to have a common element: embrace the new.

-For Sarah Webb (bio), the ennui hit several years ago.
+For Sarah Webb, the ennui hit several years ago.
 She’d reached an enviable career plateau – work was steady and she wasn’t worried about hitting her income goals.
 But work just wasn’t feeling interesting, and she had stress in other parts of her life.
 Plus, she says, “I’d had a gnawing suspicion that I needed more collaboration in my life.”
-This website was a huge first step to solving that problem for Sarah – she’s the editor-in-chief, and was instrumental in creating a web presence for The Science Writers’ Handbook.
+Building the book website for The Science Writers’ Handbook was a huge first step to solving that problem for Sarah – she took on the role of editor-in-chief of the website and its blog.
 “The process of planning and launching [the website] helped me tap back into some of the collaborative creativity that I hadn’t used much since I’d been working from home,” Sarah says.

-That same impulse, to work with others on something knew, was behind Virginia Gewin’s (bio) idea last summer to start “GoalsLance” – a subset of the SciLance community focused on finding and conquering new goals.
-One of the results has been a reporting team called Flux.
-They’re a group of six SciLance writers, including Sarah and Virginia, who have absolutely obliterated any career plateaus with their ambitious global-change focused reporting project, Bracing for Impact, on the Beacon platform.
+That same impulse, to work with others on something knew, was behind Virginia Gewin’s idea some years ago to start “GoalsLance” – a subset of the SciLance community focused on finding and conquering new professional goals.
+One of the results has been a reporting team called “Flux.”
+They’re a group of six SciLance writers, including Sarah and Virginia, who soon went on to absolutely obliterate any career plateaus with their ambitious global-change focused reporting project, Bracing for Impact, on the Beacon platform.

 It’s not like the risk of new plateaus ever goes away.
 But for many of us, science writing is already a second career if not a third.
 It’s supposed to be the result of the mid-life crisis, not the cause of it.
 So it’s worth finding new ways to add the spice of imminent potential disaster back into your work life.

 Take Sarah.
-She’s already thinking about her next project – the one she’ll take on after she comes back from maternity leave.
-“I’m not sure what my next project like this might look like,” she says, “but I’m increasingly convinced that I need to be working on some sort of entrepreneurial collaborative stretch project.”
-She thinks she’ll have a fresh perspective after a little time away, and she knows that as a parent, she’ll have a lot less time.
-“The next piece I need to figure out,” she says, “is how to make those types of projects make money.”
+Almost as soon as the book website was up and running, she was already thinking about her next project – the one she’d take on after she came back from maternity leave.
+“I’m increasingly convinced that I need to be working on some sort of entrepreneurial collaborative stretch project,” she says.
+“The next piece I need to figure out is how to make those types of projects make money.”